ZehenForever/mqcollect/README.md

 See the Example Scenarios below for an example of how to move all defined items from a group to the Bazaar vendor.

+> [!NOTE]
+> We use the `/target` command in a few places to facilitate trading, so if you have familiars or any pets with your character's name in it, you may want to rename them to avoid accidentlly giving them items intended for the character.

 # Installing
 ```
 cd C:\YourE3MQ2\lua